jobjo/jobjo.github.io/_posts/2015-02-16-printing-recursive-data-structures.md

 val run : Printer -> string
 {% endhighlight %}

-Now, let's think about how to produce printers.
+Let's think about how to produce printers.
 We should naturally provide a function for lifting simple string values into printers:

 {% highlight fsharp %}
 /// Produces a printer that prints a string.